Schneider, Devils blank Flyers 4-0 to stop 7-game slide

 Parenteau was stationed in front of the net when Mike Cammalleri's drive from the top of the right circle ricocheted off him and past Flyers goalie Steve Mason.

 The lead grew to 2-0 almost 6 minutes later when Wood jammed a loose puck under Mason, who was replaced by Anthony Stolarz before the start of the second.

 Mason allowed two goals on eight shots, and Stolarz finished with 12 saves.

+''I haven't talked to (Mason),'' Flyers coach Dave Hakstol said when asked if Mason was injured. ''I just talked to (head trainer Jim McCrossin) and we made the switch.''

-Schneider's toughest stop came 5:47 into the second period.
-He made a diving glove save on Michael Raffl's stuff attempt to keep the score 2-0.
-Replays showed the puck never crossed the goal line, but Flyers coach Dave Hakstol used his coach's challenge.
+Schneider's toughest stop came 5:47 into the second period when he made a diving glove save on Michael Raffl's stuff attempt to keep the score 2-0.
+Replays showed the puck never crossed the goal line, but Hakstol used his coach's challenge.
 The call on the ice was upheld.

+''I felt confident it would be no goal,'' Schneider said. ''I felt like I got it in time.''

 Henrique's goal 7:52 after Schneider's save essentially sealed it.
 The sequence began with Cammalleri making a stretch pass to Taylor Hall, who chipped the puck to Parenteau along the half boards.
 Parenteau found Hall behind the goal line, who in turn set up Henrique in the slot for his eighth of the season.